Hella (band): Side projects

 In addition to their work in Hella, Seim and Zach Hill have also recorded with a number of side projects.

 Seim plays drums in NES theme music cover band The Advantage (a reference to the NES Advantage controller), notable for using only guitar, bass guitar, and drums to replicate the 8-bit programmed music of the games.
 The genre has been called Nintendocore and The Advantage are credited with pioneering it.
 Seim has also released a solo album under the moniker sBACH.
 Recently Seim, playing drums, has formed Solos with guitarist and vocalist Aaron Ross (formerly of Hella).
 Their debut album "Beast of Both Worlds" was released on Sept 11 2012 on Joyful Noise records.

 Hill has recorded albums with Marnie Stern, Tough Guy Fantasy/Arctic Boys, Flössin, Crime in Choir, Nervous Cop (with drummer Greg Saunier of Deerhoof and harpist Joanna Newsom), Damsel (with guitarist Nels Cline), Friend/Enemy (with Tim Kinsella, Sam Zurick, Todd Mattei, Jim Becker, Graeme Gibson, Caryn Culp, Emma Grace Lansangan, Nick Marci, Chris Powell, Azita Youssefi), Zach Hill and the Holy Smokes (whose first release was accompanied by a 138-page book written and illustrated by Hill), as well as playing drums for Chino Moreno's band Team Sleep, The Ladies, Kenseth Thibideau and Marty Anderson's band Howard Hello and Jeordie White and Chris Goss's band Goon Moon.
 More recently, Hill has teamed up with Mick Barr from Octis and Orthrelm and together have released the LPs Shred Earthship on 5 Rue Christine and Volume 2 on the Austrian label Rock Is Hell.
 Volume 2 consists of the two longest tracks from the Shred Earthship sessions.
-Hill's best known project outside of Hella now is perhaps experimental hip hop outfit Death Grips, who have gone on to achieve a cult following of their own right and widespread critical acclaim.
+Hill's best known project outside of Hella now is perhaps experimental hip hop outfit Death Grips, who have gone on to achieve a cult following in their own right and widespread critical acclaim.

 Both Hill and Hischke are members of El Grupo Nuevo de Omar Rodriguez-Lopez with Juan Alderete, Cedric Bixler-Zavala and Omar Rodríguez-López, the first of three records produced by the group is Cryptomnesia, which was released on May 5, 2009.

 In 2008, Hischke formed the band Dot Hacker along with Josh Klinghoffer.

-The song "Biblical Violence" is featured on episode 24 of the Welcome to Night Vale podcast.
+Style

+Hella's sound is characterized by the band's "chaotic approach to instrumental noise rock".